qxf777/learngit/readme.txt

 Creating a new branch is quick and simple.

-a new commit on dev.
+fix a bug: a new commit on dev.